Women’s power line technician pre-placement program

 - possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full) and be eligible for upgrade;

-- have good physical coordination; manual dexterity, and be able to lift heavy objects from a variety of physical positions while working in a bucket truck or on the pole in climbing gear;
+- be willing to work in all types of weather, work at heights, and in confined spaces, have good mechanical aptitude, physical coordination, manual dexterity, and be able to lift heavy objects from a variety of physical positions.

-Applications must include the following information:
+Applications must include the following: